Pennebaker/craft-architect/README.md

 ## Build Order

 This is used to process blueprint files in a specific order.
-The files to use should be placed in `config/architect`.
+The files path is in relation to `config/architect`.
 They can be either a json or yaml file.

 ```json
 {